Logo of Landscape Atlas

 Installing a permanent drainage solution is a multi-step process best handled by experienced professionals.

 2. System Design & Permitting: Based on the assessment, a detailed plan is created.
 For complex issues, this may involve a civil engineer.
-The contractor will handle any required permits from the City of Grand Prairie to ensure the work meets local stormwater management standards1.
+The contractor will handle any required permits from the City of Grand Prairie to ensure the work meets local stormwater management standards.

 5. Testing & Restoration: The system is tested with water to ensure proper flow.
 Finally, the area is landscaped with new sod, seed, or plants to restore your yard's appearance3.

-Find the perfect yard drainage & grading for your needs
+Find the perfect yard drainage contractors for your needs

 Get personalized recommendations and expert advice